 Adjusted EBITDA is not a measure of net income or cash flows as determined by GAAP.
-We define Adjusted EBITDA as net income (loss) plus income taxes, net interest expense, depreciation and amortization, impairment charges, net (gain) loss on disposition of assets, stock based compensation, transaction expenses, rebranding expenses, settlement expenses, severance expenses and equipment stand-up expense.
+We define Adjusted EBITDA as net income (loss) plus income taxes, net interest expense, depreciation and amortization, impairment charges, net (gain) loss on disposition of assets, stock based compensation, transaction expenses, rebranding expenses, settlement expenses, restructuring expenses, impairment expenses, restructuring expenses and equipment stand-up expense.

-Rig days represent the number of days we are providing services to rigs and are earning revenues during the period, including days that standby revenues are earned.
+(2) Rig days represent the number of days we are providing services to rigs and are earning revenues during the period, including days that standby revenues are earned.